 Weight Capacity

 When constructing floating shelves, the total weight they can support is primarily determined by the load-bearing capacity of the chosen wood.
-It is, therefore, essential to carefully select the best wood for floating shelves based on the items you’ll add and its intended purpose.
+It is, therefore, essential to carefully select the best wood for floating shelves based on the items you’ll stack on the surface.

 Durability

-We advise opting for wood that can release and absorb water.
-Moreover, selecting warp-resistant hardwood that can withstand different chemicals and conditions is crucial to ensure the longevity of the floating shelves.
+I suggest opting for wood types that can release and absorb water.
+Choosing warp-resistant hardwoods that can endure various chemicals and conditions will guarantee your floating shelves’ longevity.

 Bracket Selection